 Getting your design files ready for printing is one of the most important steps in the entire process.
 A little bit of prep work on the front end ensures your project moves along smoothly and that your final spiral bound book looks exactly as you envisioned.
 Think of it as setting a solid foundation.
 By focusing on a few key details like margins, file type, and color, you can avoid common printing issues and get a professional result every time.

-Set Up Your Layout and Margins
+Get Your Layout and Margins Right

 When you’re designing for spiral binding, the most important thing to remember is the coil itself.
 It needs a little bit of room!
 To prevent any of your important text or images from getting hole-punched or hidden by the binding, leave a generous margin on the side where the coil will be.
 A good rule of thumb is to set a margin of at least 0.5 inches on the binding edge.
 This creates a safe zone, ensuring your content remains fully visible and your layout looks clean and intentional.

-Check Your File Format and Resolution
+Double-Check Your File Format and Resolution

 To make sure your design translates perfectly to print, submitting the right file type is key.
 A press-ready PDF is always the best choice because it embeds your fonts and images, locking your layout in place.
 We also accept other common formats like DOC, JPEG, PNG, and TIFF.
 Just as important is the resolution of your images.
 For crisp, clear printing, all images should be at least 300 DPI (dots per inch).
 Anything lower can result in a blurry or pixelated look, so it’s always worth double-checking before you submit your booklets for printing.

-Use the Right Color Mode
+Are You Using the Right Color Mode?

 Have you ever noticed how colors can look slightly different on your screen compared to a printed page?
 That’s usually because of the color mode.
 Your computer screen uses RGB (Red, Green, Blue) light to display images, but professional printers use CMYK (Cyan, Magenta, Yellow, Black) ink.
 To ensure the colors in your printed book are rich and accurate, always set your design file to CMYK color mode from the start.
 This simple step helps guarantee that the final product will match the colors you so carefully selected.

-Design Tips for a Professional Finish
+Pro Tips for a Professional Spiral Bound Book

 You’ve put so much effort into the content of your book, so let’s make sure the design looks just as polished.
 A few thoughtful layout decisions can transform your project from good to great, ensuring the final printed piece is professional and easy to use.
 Paying attention to small details like margins and page numbers makes a world of difference in how your audience interacts with your material.
 Here are a few key tips to get your design print-ready.